Can We Keep the Sabbath Any Day of the Week?

 (See a bigger list of Sabbath activity ideas.)

 Adventists also try to minimize the amount of everyday activities we do on Sabbath.
-We typically leave things like cleaning the house and washing cars to other days because it’s work that doesn’t have to be done on Sabbath.
+We typically leave things like cleaning the house and washing cars to other days because it’s work that doesn’t have to be done on the Sabbath.

-We might cook labor-intensive meals on Friday, so all we have to worry about on Sabbath is warming them up.
+We might cook labor-intensive meals on Friday so all we have to worry about on Sabbath is warming them up.
 Or we might iron church clothing Friday afternoon to avoid a last-minute rush before church Sabbath morning.

-This might all seem a lot to think about, but really, it boils down to this principle: take a break from all the unnecessary, regular things and use the time to worship God, serve others, and spend time with family and friends.
+This might all seem a lot to think about, but really, it boils down to this principle: take a break from all the unnecessary, regular activities and use the time to worship God, serve others, and spend time with family and friends.

 As Jesus said,